 Yes these are actual Google reviews.

-BONUS TIP - In 2016 it was reported by Event Industry Outlook that 18 million events take place each year.
+In 2016 it was reported by Event Industry Outlook that 18 million events take place each year.
 That means you are not only fighting other couples looking for a venue space, but you are competing with non weddings.
 The more time you give yourselves, the better chance you have in booking your venue space.

 There are many non weddings that have locks on particular dates years in advance.
 These are high paying clients so it helps to pick the right wedding date and give yourself plenty of time.

-Selecting the perfect venue isn't as hard as you think.
-It's making sure you go about selecting your venue in the right order that matters.
+Picking your wedding venue isn’t as hard as you think.
+It’s making sure you go about selecting your venue in the right order that matters.
 You have to know what you want first before you venture out to start checking out venues that may not meet your needs.

 What strategies have you used for picking out the best venue for you?